ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 ### Export for a specific service

-If you need to document an OpenAPI contract for only one given service, then use the following command, specifying the service name as the `absolute-resource-path`.
+If you need to document an OpenAPI contract for only one given service (when there are multiple), use the following command, specifying the service name as the `absolute-resource-path`.

 ```bash
 $ bal openapi -i <ballerina-resource-file> [-s|--service] <service-name>